 This post may contain affiliate links.
 Read my disclosure policy.

-Gluten Free Banana Waffles you can mix up in your blender!
-It doesn’t get any easier than this to enjoy a breakfast favorite this weekend.
-And this easy waffle recipe is completely flourless, made instead with whole grain oats.
+Mix up these Gluten Free Banana Waffles right in your blender and you’ll have crisp and delicious waffles to cover in maple syrup in just minutes!
+It doesn’t get any easier than this to enjoy a breakfast favorite.
+And this recipe is completely flourless, instead making it with whole grain oats.

 Is there anything better than kicking off the weekend with a crisp waffle slathered in butter and drizzled with maple syrup?